-March 2018 – A federal district court judge in Maryland finds the Drumpf administration’s rescission of DACA is valid, but the ruling is overturned on appeal.
-The Drumpf administration asks the United States Supreme Court to review the decision.
+March 2018 – A federal district court judge in Maryland finds the Trump Administration’s rescission of DACA is valid, but the ruling is overturned on appeal.
+The Trump Administration asks the United States Supreme Court to review the decision.

-June 2019 – The United States Supreme Court agrees to hear cases on the Drumpf administration’s termination of the DACA program.
+June 2019 – The United States Supreme Court agrees to hear cases on the Trump Administration’s termination of the DACA program.

-November 2019 – Oral arguments are present to the Supreme Court.
+November 2019 – Oral arguments were presented to the Supreme Court.

-June 2020 – The Supreme Court rules 5-4 that President Drumpf’s rescission of the DACA program was “arbitrary and capricious.”
+June 2020 – The Supreme Court rules 5-4 that President Trump’s rescission of the DACA program was “arbitrary and capricious.”
 This ruling allows DACA to continue.

 December 2020 – A federal judge orders the Department of Homeland Security to fully restore the original DACA program, allowing new applicants to apply for the first time since September 2017.